Rick Rubin

 Pay Attention to Awe

-Rubin describes a specific internal signal worth tracking: the feeling of awe.
-Something takes your breath away — music, a moment in a film, a sunset, a line in a book.
-The question isn't what the thing is.
-The question is what happens inside you when you experience it.
+In *The Creative Act* and across his Tetragrammaton podcast, Rubin describes a specific internal signal worth tracking.
+The signal is awe, the feeling of something taking your breath away, whether it's music, a moment in a film, a sunset, or a sentence in a book.
+The interesting question is not what the thing is, but what happens inside you when you encounter it.
+Your body leans forward, your curiosity sharpens, and the desire to stop disappears for as long as the experience is happening.

 Try It

 Think of the last time something took your breath away.
 Write down what happened in your body.
-Where did you feel it?
-What made you lean in?
-Now open your current project and ask: is there a moment in this that produces even a fraction of that response?
-If not, what would need to change?
+Note where you felt it and what made you lean in.
+Open your current project and look for a moment in it that produces even a fraction of the same response.
+If no such moment exists, the practical question is what would need to change for one to appear.

 Newsletter